frankshearar/Home/Package-applicability.md

 A package is deemed incompatible if it contains no assets that can be consumed if it were to be installed to the host project.

 ### Discover "Include incompatible" filter
 By default, incompatible packages will be excluded from search results.
-On first search, a message would apprise the user that results are being filtered.
-The message can be dismissed with the option to never show it again.
+On search, a message would inform the user that results are being filtered.
+The message can be dismissed with the option to not show it again.

 ![](https://github.com/NuGet/Home/blob/dev/resources/PA/PA_0010.png)

 An info message would be displayed if a search returns no results since incompatible results have been filtered out.

 ![](https://github.com/NuGet/Home/blob/dev/resources/PA/PA_0020.png)

+When "Include incompatible" is checked, all results are displayed.
+Packages where no version of that package is compatible with the current project, are grayed out.
+In the example below, all search results returned are incompatible with `ClassLibrary1` which is a .NET Standard 2.0 class library.

 ![](https://github.com/NuGet/Home/blob/dev/resources/PA/PA_0030.png)

+An incompatible package is blocked from being installed.
+The "Learn more" link directs to documentation explaining why the installation is blocked, possible reasons, and what actions can be taken.

 ![](https://github.com/NuGet/Home/blob/dev/resources/PA/PA_0040.png)